nidhinbose89/banking-api/README.md

 ## Monitoring

+When the stack exists in your account:

 - **Logs:** CloudWatch log group `/ecs/banking-api`, streamed from all containers.
-- **Dashboard:** https://ap-southeast-1.console.aws.amazon.com/cloudwatch/home?region=ap-southeast-1#dashboards:name=banking-api-dashboard (4 widgets: ALB request count, ALB 5xx errors, ECS CPU, ECS memory)
+- **Dashboard:** In the AWS console, open CloudWatch → Dashboards and select `banking-api-dashboard` (widgets: ALB request count, ALB 5xx errors, ECS CPU, ECS memory).
+The exact console URL depends on your account and region.
 - **Alarm:** `banking-api-alb-5xx-errors` triggers when 5xx target errors exceed 5 in 5 minutes.

+`terraform destroy` removes these resources along with the rest of the stack.

 ## Security

+The following describes the architecture **when the Terraform stack is applied**; after `terraform destroy`, these AWS controls no longer exist.

 ### Network Isolation
 - VPC with public and private subnets across 2 Availability Zones.